 Contrarily, things like coffee, blueberries, or food dyes that stain your natural teeth are less likely to damage your veneers.
 It is possible to stain your natural teeth, resulting in a noticeable colour difference over time.

 Veneer closing Thoughts

 Don’t forget that a smile won’t change your whole life, but it could help you feel more confident.
-Being able to smile without worrying about the appearance of your teeth enhances self-esteem and can enhance your quality of life.
+Being able to smile without worrying about your teeth’ appearance enhances self-esteem and your quality of life.

 Now that you know how porcelain veneers can deteriorate over time, you should be able to prevent this from happening.
 Don’t replace your expensive veneers.
 Sometimes, you can still encounter problems.
 Make an appointment at Affordable dental implant in San Diego if this happens.

 Visit San Diego Smile Centre at (858) 566-0842 if you are interested in learning about porcelain veneers in San Diego.